-- show existing and proposed sections in context with surrounding buildings/structures/topographical features.
-The scale/height of such features should be accurate (e.g. 1:50 or 1:100); - Include representative sections showing existing and final restoration surface levels with an indication of likely settlement.
+- Include representative sections showing existing and final restoration surface levels with an indication of likely settlement.
 Where extraction of minerals is to take place, the maximum depth of the excavation and where applicable, the position of the water table and quarry faces should be shown; - for mineral working, representative sections and borehole diagrams should be submitted which differentiate between topsoil, subsoil, overburden and mineral and describe the characteristics and thickness of each; - in the case of mineral extraction trial pit/borehole information should also include the thickness and characteristics of the mineral(s) to be extracted and any interbedded waste materials which need to be removed, the underlying geology and the position of the water table; - in the case of topsoil, subsoil, overburden and tips, the profiles and gradients of mounds should be shown; - show finished floor and site levels; - major dimensions; and - spot heights and levels related to OS datum.

-49.Blasting and vibration assessment
+47.Blasting and vibration assessment